Praying football coach Joe Kennedy heads to court Monday

 Kennedy lost his position as assistant coach in 2015.
 School district officials learned he had been praying on the 50-yard-line after games.
 However, Kennedy says he had been doing this after every game for the last seven years with no issues.
 Students, he says, only joined if they wanted to.

-Michael Berry -- attorney with First Liberty in Plano, TX, and Kennedy’s lead attorney – says when the school district took issue with the ritual his client stopped including students.
+Michael Berry, attorney with First Liberty in Plano, TX, and Kennedy’s lead attorney said when the school district took issue with the ritual his client stopped including students.
 However, Berry says the restrictions continued.

-The attorney says the school district violated Kennedy’s constitutional right to religious expression.
+The attorney said the school district violated Kennedy’s constitutional right to religious expression.

-“One night I didn't say a prayer on the field, and as I was driving home from the field I felt like I just let god down.
-So I turned around and I drove back to the field at 11 at night.
-I felt like I was sneaking onto field to say a prayer at the 50,” Kennedy said.
+“One night I didn't say a prayer on the field, and as I was driving home from the field, I felt like I just let God down.
+So I turned around, and I drove back to the field at 11 at night.
+I felt like I was sneaking onto the field to say a prayer at the 50,” Kennedy said.
 “It was at that point where I was like, no, I’m not going to hide who I am.
 I’m not going to hide my faith.”

 © 2017 KING-TV